utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-version-control/forking-entities.md

 To resolve a merge conflict from a fork, do the following:

-1. Begin the merge process described in [Merging changes from a fork](#merging-changes-from-a-fork).
+1. Begin the merge process described in [Merge changes from a fork](#merge-changes-from-a-fork).
 1. Select **Pull the changes** for any conflict.

     <img src="https://assets.postman.com/postman-docs/v10/conflicts-pull-changes-v10-2.jpg" alt="Pull Changes"/>